 - a.
 Describe your overall approach to delivering this Project in a way that maximizes the value of the delivery model and fosters a highly collaborative and effective project team. - b.
-Approach to meeting WSU's goals for the Project within the target budget and overall project schedule.
+Discuss your approach to meeting WSU's goals for the Project within the target budget and overall project schedule.
 Describe the tools, tactics and strategies that will be utilized in the approach. - c.
 Articulate how the Design-Build Team will deliver quality design management and coordination and how that effort will carry forward into the construction phase, turnover, and operation of the facility. - d.
-Approach to overall project management that promotes effective decision making, effective communications, risk management, and predictable outcomes. - e.
-Approach to the design of high-performance buildings that result in low life cycle costs. - f.
-Selection and contracting method with consultants and sub-contractors for this project. - g.
-Approach to meeting energy goals, operations, and maintenance performance, including compliance with the Washington State Clean Buildings Performance Standard. - h.
-Contracting method with consultants and contractors for performance guarantee period.
+Describe your approach to overall project management that promotes effective decision making, effective communications, risk management, and predictable outcomes. - e.
+Discuss your approach to meeting guarantees for energy, operations and maintenance performance, including compliance with the Washington State Clean Buildings Performance Standard. - f.

-i.
 Affirm that the terms and conditions of the Contract and General Conditions issued with the RFQ are acceptable, or if the Proposer takes exception to the documents the Proposer must specifically describe the reasons for the exceptions and provide alternative language for consideration by the University.
 The University makes no commitment that it will modify any of the terms of the Contract or General Conditions.

-5. Business Equity and Diverse Business Inclusion:
+5. Diverse Business Inclusion Plan:

-- a.
-Summarize the core concepts of your company internal and external diversity and inclusion plans.
+- Summarize the core concepts of your company internal and external diversity and inclusion plans.
 Briefly identify any strategies, resource commitments, and steps you take to include OMWBE, WBE, MBE, SBE, and VBE within your firm, sub consultants, subcontractors, suppliers, etc. - b.
-Provide the following summary level data demonstrating the DB team's past performance in utilization of small business entities and office of minority and women's business enterprises certified business for a minimum of three projects within the last five years: - 1.
+Provide the following summary level data demonstrating the DB team's past performance in utilization of small business entities and office of minority and women's business enterprises certified business for a minimum of three projects within the last five years: - a.
 Project Data: - i.
 Total Project Cost (aka GMP, amount contracted to the project owner inclusive of DBs Work) - ii.
 Value of Work by OMWBE Certified Firms - iii.
 Value of Work by Qualified Firms (those firms who meet the definition but are not certified in the State of Washington and all other certification types). - iv.
 Date of Award and Date of Completion (if applicable). - c.
 Provide three example case studies which do not have to be part of the projects noted above to represent the DB team's past performance in utilization of small business entities and office of minority and women's business enterprises certified businesses.
-Include as many of the items listed below in the case study as possible: - 1.
+Include as many of the items listed below in the case study as possible: - a.
 Small or Diverse Business: - i.
 Firm Name - ii.
 Subcontracted Tier - iii.
 Type of Work Performed - iv.
 Certification Type - v.
 Contract Value - vi.
 Length of time in business at the time of the project. - vii.
 How many times have you contracted with them previously and or since this project? - viii.
 What did you do to make them successful?
 Or not? - ix.
 Other items of interest. - d.
-For the purposes of this RFQ the following definitions shall apply: - 1.
-OMWBE: Businesses certified by the State of Washington Office of Minority and Women's Business Enterprises. - 2.
-MBE: Qualified Minority Business Enterprise; at least 51% minority owned. - 3.
-WBE: Qualified Women's Business Enterprise; at least 51% owned by one or more women. - 4.
-SBE: Qualified Small Business Enterprise; 50 or fewer employees or gross revenue of less than seven million dollars annually as reported on its state and federal tax returns over the previous three consecutive years. - 5.
-VBE: Veteran Business Enterprise; at least 51% veteran owned.
+For the purposes of this RFQ the following definitions shall apply: - 1) OMWBE: Businesses certified by the State of Washington Office of Minority and Women's Business Enterprises. - 2) MBE: Minority Business Enterprise; at least 51% minority owned. - 3) WBE: Women's Business Enterprise; at least 51% owned by one or more women. - 4) SBE: Small Business Enterprise; 50 or fewer employees or gross revenue of less than seven million dollars annually as reported on its state and federal tax returns over the previous three consecutive years. - 5) VBE: Veteran Business Enterprise; at least 51% veteran owned.